About NET Test

 The importance of NET scores is two-fold:

-- NET scores provide assistance to nursing schools for evaluating the abilities of the candidates in successfully carrying out nursing studies.
+- Scores of NET provide assistance to nursing schools for evaluating the abilities of the candidates in successfully carrying out nursing studies.

 - NET scores of the students provide assistance to nursing schools for understanding the capabilities of the students so that they can be guided for better performance during the course of their nursing studies.